 We start by considering gradient descent in one dimension.
 Assume $\Theta \in \mathbb{R}$, and that we know both $J(\Theta)$ and its first derivative with respect to Θ , $J'(\Theta)$.
 Here is pseudo-code for gradient descent on an arbitrary function f.
-Along with f and its gradient f', we have to specify some hyper-parameters.
+Along with f and its gradient $\nabla{\Theta}f$ (which, in the case of a scalar Θ , is the same as its derivative f'), we have to specify some hyperparameters.
 These hyper-parameters include the initial value for parameter Θ , a step-size hyper-parameter η , and an accuracy hyper-parameter ε .

 The hyper-parameter η is often called learning rate when gradient descent is applied in machine learning.
-For simplicity, η may be taken as a constant, as is the case in the pseudo-code below; and we'll see adaptive (non-constant) step-sizes soon.
-What's important to

-Which you should consider studying some day! notice though, is that even when η is constant, the actual magnitude of the change to Θ may not be constant, as that change depends on the magnitude of the gradient itself too.
+For simplicity, η may be taken as a constant, as is the case in the pseudocode below; and we'll see adaptive (non-constant) step-sizes soon.
+What's important to notice though, is that even when η is constant, the actual magnitude of the change to Θ may not be constant, as that change depends on the magnitude of the gradient itself too.